Contact Lens Care

 Free eye tests for students

-If you fail to meet the criteria for a free student eye test, there are some companies which offer free eye tests for everybody, so it's worth shopping around.
-You can often find free eye test vouchers or student eye test discount vouchers in newspapers and magazines or on websites such as Save the Student and UniDays.
+If you fail to meet the criteria for a free NHS eye test for student, there are some companies which offer free eye tests for everybody, so it's worth shopping around.
+You can often find free eye test vouchers or student eye test discount vouchers in newspapers and magazines or on websites such as Save the Student, Student Beans and UNiDAYS.

 Many opticians may try to sell you a pair of glasses when you go for your free eye test, but that doesn't mean that you are obligated to purchase.
 At Feel Good Contacts, we offer the best guaranteed prices on all our glasses.